HL7/US-Core-STU3/pages/_includes/intro.md

 ## Introduction

 The *US Core Implementation Guide version 1.0.0* defines the minimum conformance requirements for accessing patient data as defined by the [Argonaut] pilot implementations and the [ONC 2015 Edition Common Clinical Data Set (CCDS)].
-These requirements were originally developed, balloted, and published in FHIR DSTU2 as part of the [ONC] sponsored [Data Access Framework] (DAF) project.
+These requirements were originally developed, balloted, and published in FHIR DSTU2 as part of the Office of the National Coordinator for Health Information Technology [Office of the National Coordinator for Health Information Technology (ONC)] sponsored [Data Access Framework] (DAF) project.
 In addition to Argonaut, these profiles are used by [DAF-Research], [QI-Core], and [CIMI], and are intended to be the foundation for future US Realm guides.

 US Core version 1.0.0 is based on the FHIR STU3.
 HL7 will expand and publish future versions of US Core under the guidance of the HL7 US Realm Steering Committee.